 Elective Deferral Limit.
 As a Participant, you may elect to defer a percentage of your compensation each year instead of receiving that amount in cash.
 Your total elective deferrals in any taxable year cannot exceed a dollar limit which is set by law.
-The limit for 2024 is \$23,000.
-After 2024, the dollar limit may increase for cost-of-living adjustments.
+The limit for 2021 is \$19,500.
+After 2021, the dollar limit may increase for cost-of-living adjustments.
 See the paragraph below on Annual dollar limit.

 Age 50 Catch-Up Deferrals.
 If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called Age 50 Catch-Up Deferrals) to the Plan as of the January 1st of that year.
 You can defer the additional amounts regardless of any other limitations on the amount you can defer to the Plan.
-The maximum Age 50 Catch-Up Deferrals that you can make in 2024 is \$7,500.
-After 2024, the maximum might increase for cost-of-living adjustments.
+The maximum Age 50 Catch-Up Deferrals that you can make in 2021 is \$6,500.
+After 2021, the maximum might increase for cost-of-living adjustments.
+Any Age 50 Catch-Up Deferrals that you make will not be taken into account in determining any Employer matching contribution made to the Plan.

 Qualified Organization Catch-Up Deferral.
 If you have completed at least 15 years of service with the Employer, and the Employer is a "qualified organization," then you may elect to defer additional amounts (called Qualified Organization Catch-Up Deferrals) to the Plan which exceed the elective deferral limit.
-A Qualified Organization Catch-Up Deferral increases the elective deferral limit by the lesser of: (1) \$3,000; (2) \$15,000 reduced by all amounts excluded from your gross income for prior taxable years by reason of your prior Qualified Organization Catch-Up Deferrals; or (3) the excess of \$5,000 multiplied by the number of years of service with the Employer, over your elective deferrals (including Qualified Organization Catch-Up Deferrals, but excluding Age 50 Catch-Up Deferrals) made for prior calendar years.
+A Qualified Organization Catch-Up Deferral increases the elective deferral limit by the lesser of: (1) \$3,000; (2) \$15,000 reduced by all amounts excluded from your gross income for prior taxable years by reason of your prior Qualified Organization Catch-Up Deferrals; or (3) the excess of \$5,000 multiplied by the number of years of service with the Employer, over your elective deferral (including Qualified Organization Catch-Up Deferrals, but excluding Age 50 Catch-Up Deferrals) made for prior calendar years.
 This means that the maximum Qualified Organization Catch-Up Deferral you can contribute is \$3,000 in any calendar year.
 A "qualified organization" is an educational organization, hospital, home health service agency, health and welfare service agency, or a church-related organization.
 See the Plan Administrator for more information if you think you might qualify for Qualified Organization Catch-Up Deferrals.
+Any Qualified Organization Catch-Up Deferrals that you make will not be taken into account in determining any Employer matching contribution made to the Plan.